 I have concluded the Council's annual independent internal audit.
-I am therefore able to complete the Annual Internal Audit Report (AIAR) 2023-24 which forms part of the Annual Governance and Accountability Return (AGAR) - see Appendix A.
+I am therefore able to complete the Annual Internal Audit Report (AIAR) 2024-25 which forms part of the Annual Governance and Accountability Return (AGAR) - see Appendix A.

 My internal audit considers the evidence available to assess if the Council has effective systems and control arrangements in place for the areas examined.
-In examining these arrangements focus has been placed on sample testing compliance with a number of the Council's key governance 'rules', its management of risk, and its financial controls.
+In examining these arrangements focus has been placed on compliance with a number of the Council's key governance 'rules', its management of risk, and its financial controls.
 Consideration is given to the size and scope of activities undertaken by the Council.

 The internal audit is undertaken during the financial year in order to review and test the systems and controls operating during that year.
-The internal audit report details the findings at the time of the internal audit review.
-The internal audit should inform, it is not designed to offer assurance over the completion of the AGAR sections 1 & 2, responsibility for the accuracy of these submissions rests with the Council.
-The Council should refer to the Joint Practitioners Advisory Group (JPAG) guidance (the matters to consider) when determining its response to each of the AGAR assertions.
+The internal audit report details the findings at the time of the internal audit review (undertaken in the final quarter of the financial year).
+The internal audit should inform, it is not designed to offer assurance over the completion of the AGAR sections 1 & 2, responsibility for the accuracy of these submissions' rests with the Council.